6–10 hours per PRD. Fix that.

 What rate limits should I set for a new API?

 Start conservative: 10 requests/minute for free tier, 100 requests/minute for paid tier.
-These numbers are easy to raise — they are very hard to lower without breaking existing integrations.
+These numbers are easy to raise, they are very hard to lower without breaking existing integrations.
 Monitor actual usage patterns in the first 30 days.
 The most common API rate limit mistake is setting limits too high initially and then needing to enforce lower limits on existing integrators.

-Turn your next idea into a production-ready PRD in under 30 seconds.
-No account required to start.
+Turn any idea into a production-ready PRD in under 30 seconds.
+No account.
+No credit card.
+No more 6-hour document sessions.

 API PRD Template for Developer Products | Scriptonia